-Here’s where you can hear me read ALL KINDS OF FUR— and learn about the controversial tale from the Brothers Grimm that it’s based on.
+Here’s where you can hear me read ALL KINDS OF FUR (and, sometimes, other poems of mine) — and learn about the controversial tale from the Brothers Grimm that it’s based on.
 Come experience erasure, a contemporary form of visual poetry.
-Copies of my book will be available, and I look forward to talking with you and signing your book.
+Copies of my book will be available, and I look forward to talking with you.

 But– how can a poet like me read such a visual form of poetry like erasure???
 For me, readings of ALL KINDS OF FUR are more like performances.
 More on this in another blog, here.

 — 28 June 2018, Thursday.
 6:30 pm.
 At Devaney, Doak & Garrett Booksellers.
 Farmington, Maine.

 Thanks to all who came!
 Almost 50 people!
 I was so glad to read here because I first started going to this bookstore in 1984, when I began, in earnest, my folklore fieldwork in Rangeley, just up the mountain from Farmington.
 It was a wonderful break to drive down the mountain to this bookstore and spend delicious hours remembering my life as a reader and writer.
 Then, in the 1990s when my books / exhibit catalogues on folk arts of the western Maine timberwoods came out, DDG carried them.

 He has copies of my book for sale in the store, now.